eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

   SHALL show the name in the Relying Party name extension of the Relying Party Instance certificate (see 7.5.8.2) to the User.
 The Wallet Instance can do this when asking for User approval (see section 7.7).
-  For example, the Wallet Instance MAY use a phrase like ‘<Relying Party name> asks for the following: <first_name, birth_date, etc.>.
-Do you agree?”
+  For example, the Wallet Instance MAY use a phrase like '<Relying Party name> asks for the following: <first_name, birth_date, etc.>.
+Do you agree?"
 This is only an example of a response.
 * If Relying Party authentication fails, the Wallet Instance SHALL inform the User.
-For example, the Wallet Instance MAY use a phrase like “A party claiming to be ‘<Relying Party name>’ is asking for data.
+For example, the Wallet Instance MAY use a phrase like "A party claiming to be '<Relying Party name>' is asking for data.
 This party is untrusted.
-For your security, the transaction will be cancelled.”
+For your security, the transaction will be cancelled."

 Additionally, if Relying Party authentication fails, the Wallet Instance MAY inform the User about the reason for failure